Fall Protection Checklist

 According to OSHA, the top four construction hazards, or struck-by hazards, are:

 Safety orientation should cover each of these hazards, as well as how to prevent them on the jobsite.
+Read more about the fatal four in our Fatal Four Hazards Toolbox Talk.

 When is fall protection required by OSHA?